 Family offices have always been an important element of the investment landscape, bringing different perspectives and time horizons compared to other alternative asset classes.
-Throughout this narrative, we dive into family office trends in regards to real estate, specifically highlighting the advantages of investing in the housing market, assets under management breakdown, origin of wealth breakdown, regional developments and more.
+Throughout this narrative, we dive into family office trends regarding real estate, specifically highlighting the advantages of investing in the housing market, assets under management breakdown, the origin of wealth breakdown, regional developments and more.

 The ongoing uncertainty about what the real estate landscape will look like on the other side of the pandemic has left most real estate developers, family office investors and businesses on the sidelines.
-At this point, even at the highest levels of global real estate, no one knows for sure what will come next.
-Since the pandemic hit in March of 2020, investors have been monitoring all types of trends and opinions to help determine their investment strategy moving forward.
-Some predicted that most properties would drop in value due to high unemployment and increasing vacancy levels.
-Others stated that rents would decrease and income would suffer as millions lost their jobs.
-While there is still a high level of uncertainty when we think of the future, we do know one thing is for sure, many are following the trends of family offices, venture capital firms and real estate experts to see what their next move will be.
+Even at the highest levels of global real estate, no one knows for sure what will come next.
+Since the pandemic hit in March 2020, investors have been monitoring many trends and opinions to help determine their investment strategy.
+Some predicted that most properties would drop in value because of high unemployment and increasing vacancy levels.
+Others stated rents would decrease and income would suffer as millions lost their jobs.
+While there is still a high level of uncertainty when we think of the future, we know one thing is for sure, many are following the trends of family offices, venture capital firms and real estate experts to see what their next move will be.

-Real estate investing is specifically advantageous to family offices for a number of reasons.
-Family offices focus on producing long term returns as opposed to their institutional counterparts.
-This is likely due to the physical nature of these investments and the families’ comfortability within the market.
+Real estate investing is specifically advantageous to family offices for several reasons.
+Family offices focus on producing long-term returns as opposed to their institutional counterparts.
+This is likely because of the physical nature of these investments and the families’ comfortability within the market.
 Not only does real estate offer tangible investments and fruitful returns, but it also provides an avenue to invest responsibly alongside other families to maximize returns.

 Investing in real estate is a great way to accumulate wealth over time.
-Its long term, steady nature provides comfort to investors knowing they have a reliable source of passive income.
-Many family offices will leverage real estate investments for the transfer of assets across generations and the opportunity to a generate stable cash flow over the long-term.
+Its long-term, steady nature provides comfort to investors knowing they have a reliable source of passive income.
+Many family offices will leverage real estate investments for transferring assets across generations and the opportunity to generate stable cash flow over the long term.

 A major benefit of investing in real estate is its appreciation predictability.
 Unlike most other asset classes, family offices view real estate as a safe haven for capital.
 With less downside potential than most other forms of investment, real estate provides family offices with a sense of stability, tangibility and comfort.

 Family offices and individual investors share a common desire for hands-on control of their capital assets.
-Having the freedom and flexibility to make independent investment decisions based on personal wants and needs makes real estate all the more attractive.
+Having the freedom and flexibility to make independent investment decisions based on personal wants and needs makes real estate even more attractive.